bobleesj/electron-microscopy/src/4D-STEM.md

 # 4D-STEM

+> [!CAUTION]
+> **VERY ROUGH DRAFT** - @bobleesj and Guoliang Hu took notes and pictures during training.
+These documents will be updated massively once we conduct more 4D-STEM experiments in Jan 2026.

-This guide covers the setup and operation of 4D-STEM data acquisition using the Arina detector.
+This guide covers the setup and operation of 4D-STEM data acquisition using the Dectris Arina detector on the Spectra 300.

-Here is the Dectris Arina hardware within Spectra.

 ## Part 1: Detector setup